renanborgez/renanborgez/README.md

 2. Coffee is one of the most widely consumed beverages in the world, with over 2.25 billion cups consumed every day.

-3. The two main species of coffee are Arabica and Robusta.
+3. The two main species of coffee are **Arabica** and **Robusta**.
 Arabica beans are generally considered to have a more delicate and complex flavor, while Robusta beans are stronger and have higher caffeine content.

 4. Coffee is grown in more than 50 countries around the world, primarily in the "Coffee Belt" located between the Tropics of Cancer and Capricorn.

-5. The world's largest coffee producer is Brazil, followed by Vietnam and Colombia.
+5. The world's largest coffee producer is **Brazil**, followed by Vietnam and Colombia.

 6. The caffeine in coffee is a natural stimulant that can help improve focus, alertness, and energy levels.
 However, the effects can vary depending on the individual's tolerance and sensitivity to caffeine.